 A Note for Parents: You Don’t Have to Teach This Yourself!

 You might be wondering: Do I need to understand all of this before I can help my teen?
+Absolutely not.

 Both music theory courses—Beginning and Advanced—walk your student through every lesson with videos, audio exercises, worksheets, and online practice tools.
+All you need to do is press play and let them build these amazing skills on their own.

 Ear Training in KinderBach with your Preschooler